w3Scribe/Practice/C/Que/Que.md

 13. WAP to print the reverse of a 3 digit number (with or without loop)
 14. WAP to create a calculator which can do addition, subtraction, multiplication, division, & modulus (remainder)
+15. WAP to check whether a number input through the keyboard is even or odd (with or without modulus operator)
+16.